-You arrive to find you don’t understand the language, customs or rules.
-You don’t know where you’re supposed to go or what you’re supposed to do.
+You arrive to find that you don't understand the language, customs, or rules.
+You don't know where you're supposed to go or what you're supposed to do.

-You also don’t know anyone, and there’s no way of knowing whether the people you meet in this foreign place are here to help or hurt you.
+You don't know anyone so you can't get them to guide you.
+There's no way of knowing whether the people you meet in this foreign place are there to help you or hurt you.

-And now imagine that the only reason you’re even here is to re-live your worst nightmare in excruciating detail again and again.
+Now imagine that the only reason you are even in this place is for the purpose of re-living your worst nightmare in excruciating detail again and again...

 For victims, survivors, and loved ones impacted by violent crime, this is reality.

-With twenty-five to forty deaths by homicide or driving offense taking place in our community every year, the impact for the hundreds of families and loved ones affected over the past few decades is staggering.
+With 25-40 deaths by homicide or driving offence taking place in our community every year, the impact for hundreds of families and loved ones affected over the past few decades is staggering.

 But numbers don’t begin do justice to the unimaginable pain…